Building a Bridge As You Walk On It

 Creating changes in our lives can seem daunting.
-We may see where we are, and know that we want something different, but have no idea of the steps between here are there.
+We may see where we are and know that we want something different but have no idea of the steps between here are there.
 How do we get unstuck?

 But what is the process when we want to make big changes in our lives?
 Perhaps you’re in a marriage or career that is no longer working.
-Perhaps you’re going through a major life transition and the world as you knew it is changing before your eyes.
-You might be a young person looking at the future and the vastness of the world, and wondering where you fit in.
+Perhaps you’re going through a major life transition, and the world as you knew it is changing before your eyes.
+You might be a young person looking at the future and the vastness of the world and wondering where you fit in.

-When we dare to believe that our lives can be different, when we want to reinvent ourselves, when we want to bring dreams into reality, we are in the uncharted territory of our lives.
+When we dare to believe that our lives can be different, when we want to reinvent ourselves, we are in the uncharted territory of our lives when we want to bring dreams into reality.
 We can’t just pop out a project plan because there is no map for uncharted territory.
-We need to create the map.
+We need to create a map.
 But how?

 First, I want to congratulate you for seeing there are possibilities for you beyond your current circumstances.
 That you can dream or imagine or yearn for a different way of living and being in the world is a huge first step.

 Second, you can let yourself off the hook for being stuck.
 When we want transformation in our lives, we’re moving towards something that hasn’t existed for us.
 Give yourself a break.
 Celebrate your courage and openness to possibility.
-Put aside the worry about the money, or the time, or how you’ll get there and just appreciate what it has taken for you to come to this moment of readiness.
+Put aside the worry about the money, or the time, or how you’ll get there and appreciate what it has taken for you to come to this moment of readiness.

 So, what does it mean to “build the bridge as you walk across it”?